ENCCS/gpu-programming/content/5-intro-to-gpu-prog-models.rst

 Standard C++/Fortran
 --------------------

-Programs written in standard C++ and Fortran languages can now take advantage of NVIDIA GPUs without depending of any external library.
-This is possible thanks to the `NVIDIA SDK <https://developer.nvidia.com/hpc-sdk>`__ suite of compilers that translates and optimizes the code for running on GPUs.
+Programs written in standard C++ and Fortran languages can now take advantage of Nvidia GPUs without depending of any external library.
+This is possible thanks to the `Nvidia SDK <https://developer.nvidia.com/hpc-sdk>`__ suite of compilers that translates and optimizes the code for running on GPUs.
 Guidelines for writing C++ code can be found `here <https://developer.nvidia.com/blog/accelerating-standard-c-with-gpus-using-stdpar/>`__ while those for Fortran code can be found `here <https://developer.nvidia.com/blog/accelerating-fortran-do-concurrent-with-gpus-and-the-nvidia-hpc-sdk/>`__.